Voorhees University: History

-In 1902, Ralph Voorhees, a New Jersey philanthropist, gave the school a donation to purchase land and construct buildings.
-In 1904 the South Carolina General Assembly renamed the school and incorporated it as the Voorhees Industrial Institute for Colored Youths.
+In 1904, the South Carolina General Assembly renamed the school and incorporated it as the Voorhees Industrial Institute for Colored Youths.

 In 1924, the school was affiliated with the Episcopal Diocese of South Carolina.
 In 1947, its name was changed to Voorhees School and Junior College.
 In 1962, with the addition of departments and four-year curriculum, it became accredited as Voorhees College.

 In 1969, the school's predominantly Black student body demanded more Black study programs and the hiring of Black faculty, as well as outreach to assist the local lower income community of Denmark with scholarships.
-The Voorhees administration, made up of mostly whites, ignored the students' plea.
+The Voorhees administration, made up of mostly Whites, ignored the students' plea.
 A demonstration of 500 students began as a response, which eventually inspired 75 students to command a two-day armed student occupation of the college.
 The president of Voorhees agreed to the students' demands, but filed a formal request to the South Carolina National Guard to subdue the students.
 The protesters surrendered but were subsequently arrested.
 Many were suspended.